Student Manual-Supportive Services For Students With Disabilities Introduction

 The goal of the OSSSD is to promote student self-advocacy.Students are to provide information concerning their disability for the purpose of assuring accessibility to the programs and services offered by CCAC.

-The Community College of Allegheny County has four campuses and five centers:Allegheny Campus on Pittsburgh’s North Shore, Boyce Campus in Monroeville, North Campus in McCandless and South Campus in West Mifflin.
+The Community College of Allegheny County has four campuses and four centers:Allegheny Campus on Pittsburgh’s North Shore, Boyce Campus in Monroeville, North Campus in McCandless and South Campus in West Mifflin.
 An OSSSD is located on each of the four campuses and also at the West Hills Center in Oakdale.

 West Hills Center